Top 10 Innovative Uses of GFRC in Modern Australian Architecture

 5. Restoration and Preservation

-Restoration and Preservation with GFRC image
+Restoration and Preservation image

 The preservation of Australia’s historical architecture is facilitated by the use of GFRC, which can replicate the appearance and texture of heritage materials.
 This quality is invaluable in restoring old buildings where maintaining historical accuracy is essential.
 GFRC enables the seamless restoration of aged facades, decorative friezes, and ornamental features, ensuring the longevity and continuity of Australia’s architectural heritage without compromising modern performance standards.